Phylotypic stage: Support for hourglass model

 Contrary to the early morphological work by von Baer and Haeckel, recent morphological studies have demonstrated the greatest divergence among closely related species both early in development (gastrulation) and late in development, supporting the hourglass model.
 Further support for the hourglass model came from the discovery that Hox genes, a group of sequentially activated genes that regulate anterior-posterior body axis formation, are activated during the middle of development at the phylotypic stage.
 Because these genes are highly conserved and are involved in body axis formation, the activation of Hox genes could be an important player in the heightened conservation among embryos of closely related species during mid-development.

 The advent of next-generation sequencing enabled scientists to use molecular methods to identify the period of development that has the most conserved gene expression patterns among different species.
 In 2010, two studies found molecular evidence that supports the hourglass model.
 Kalinka et al. sequenced the transcriptome of six Drosophila species over developmental time, identifying the most conserved gene expression in mid-development during the arthropod germ band developmental stage.
 Genes that were enriched in the developing embryos at the germ band stage are involved in cellular and organismal development.
 Domazet-Lošo and Tautz analyzed the transcriptome of zebrafish (Danio rerio) over developmental time, from unfertilized eggs to adults.
 They used a method called genomic phylostratigraphy to estimate the age of each gene during development.
 In zebrafish, as well as in additional transcriptomic datasets of Drosophila, the mosquito Anopheles and the nematode Caenorhabditis elegans, the authors found that genes expressed during mid-development are older than those expressed at the beginning and end of development, supporting the hourglass model.

-Other recent genomic studies have supported a mid-developmental phylotypic stage in vertebrates and in the plant Arabidopsis thaliana.
+Other recent genomic studies have supported a mid-developmental phylotypic stage in vertebrates and in the plant Arabidopsis thaliana, as well as in brown algae.
 The temporal gene expression profiles for a developing mouse (Mus musculus), chicken (Gallus gallus), frog (Xenopus laevis) and zebrafish (Danio rerio) revealed that the most conserved gene expression in vertebrates occurs in mid-development at the pharyngular embryo stage.
 The pharyngula stage occurs when the four distinguishing features of vertebrates (notochord, dorsal hollow nerve cord, post-anal tail, and a series of paired branchial slits) have developed.